lexoyo/www.stastic.net/terms_of_service.md

 ## SECTION 7 - PERSONAL INFORMATION

-Your submission of personal information through the store is governed by our Privacy Policy.
+Your submission of personal information is governed by our Privacy Policy.
 To view our Privacy Policy.

-SECTION 11 - ERRORS, INACCURACIES AND OMISSIONS
+## SECTION 8 - ERRORS, INACCURACIES AND OMISSIONS

-Occasionally there may be information on our site or in the Service that contains typographical errors, inaccuracies or omissions that may relate to product descriptions, pricing, promotions, offers, product shipping charges, transit times and availability.
+Occasionally there may be information on our site or in the Service that contains typographical errors, inaccuracies or omissions that may relate to product descriptions, pricing, promotions, offers.
 We reserve the right to correct any errors, inaccuracies or omissions, and to change or update information or cancel orders if any information in the Service or on any related website is inaccurate at any time without prior notice (including after you have submitted your order).

 We undertake no obligation to update, amend or clarify information in the Service or on any related website, including without limitation, pricing information, except as required by law.
 No specified update or refresh date applied in the Service or on any related website, should be taken to indicate that all information in the Service or on any related website has been modified or updated.

-SECTION 12 - PROHIBITED USES
+## SECTION 9 - PROHIBITED USES

 In addition to other prohibitions as set forth in the Terms of Service, you are prohibited from using the site or its content: (a) for any unlawful purpose; (b) to solicit others to perform or participate in any unlawful acts; (c) to violate any international, federal, provincial or state regulations, rules, laws, or local ordinances; (d) to infringe upon or violate our intellectual property rights or the intellectual property rights of others; (e) to harass, abuse, insult, harm, defame, slander, disparage, intimidate, or discriminate based on gender, sexual orientation, religion, ethnicity, race, age, national origin, or disability; (f) to submit false or misleading information; (g) to upload or transmit viruses or any other type of malicious code that will or may be used in any way that will affect the functionality or operation of the Service or of any related website, other websites, or the Internet; (h) to collect or track the personal information of others; (i) to spam, phish, pharm, pretext, spider, crawl, or scrape; (j) for any obscene or immoral purpose; or (k) to interfere with or circumvent the security features of the Service or any related website, other websites, or the Internet.
 We reserve the right to terminate your use of the Service or any related website for violating any of the prohibited uses.

-SECTION 13 - DISCLAIMER OF WARRANTIES; LIMITATION OF LIABILITY
+## SECTION 10 - DISCLAIMER OF WARRANTIES; LIMITATION OF LIABILITY

 We do not guarantee, represent or warrant that your use of our service will be uninterrupted, timely, secure or error-free.